isak8748/Compiler1/HOME_EXAM.md

     return;
 }
 ```
-This function would bot be accepted by the grammar.
+This function would not be accepted by the grammar.